Flood warning issued for north-east town - Evening Express

-The Scottish Environment Protection Agency (SEPA) has warned that coastal flooding is likely to take place in Stonehaven tomorrow due to high tides and poor weather conditions.
+The Scottish Environment Protection Agency (SEPA) has warned that coastal flooding is likely to take place in Stonehaven due to high tides and poor weather conditions across the region.

 Residents in the town have been urged to remain vigilant and protext themselves and their property.